Jump to section

 ∫xcos(x)dx=xsin(x)+cos(x)+C

-Now, we've found that ∫xcos(x)dx=xsin(x)+cos(x)+C. We can use substitution to plug this value into our original formula to finish the problem.
+Now, we've found that ∫xcos(x)dx=xsin(x)+cos(x)+C. We can use substitution to plug this value into our original integral formula to finish the problem.
 Note that since C is arbitrary, we don't have to multiply it by 2 when distributing.
-Picking up where we left off, we have:
+Rearranging our equation, we have:

 ∫x2sin(x)dx=−x2cos(x)+2∫xcos(x)dx